cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

 script is executed after the job finishes and should create "status.dat" file in job working directory containing one line with jobs' exit code.
 Additional template files can be stored in arbitrary directory structure which will be replicated at WORKDIR of running job.
-Each file will be parsed and all occurrences of @@{variable_name} will be replaced with value specified for variable "variable_name".
+For the templates the Jinja2 template engine (http://jinja.pocoo.org) is used with a small modification: variables are defined as @@{variable_name}.
+Each file in the template directory will be parsed by the Jinja2 template engine.

 Example Test template pbs.sh script::